aplteam/Tatin/docs_archive/Tatin_Spec.md

     Group2-Pack_c-1.0.0.zip
 ```

+Notes:

-Note that packages in different groups may share the same name.
+* Packages in different groups may share the same name
+* Only when a package has dependencies is there a file `apl-depedencies.txt`

 A Registry might live on a different machine; then the client must access any packages within that Registry via the HTTP protocol and the server's REST interface.